opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 }
 ```

-Take note of the `model_group_id` returned in the response, as it will be required when registering the model.
+Note of the `model_group_id` returned in the response; you'll use it to register the model.

 ---

-## Step 4: Register the Model
+## Step 4: Register the model

-Now that you have the model zip file and the model group ID, you can register the model in OpenSearch.
-Run the following request:
+Now that you have the model zip file and the model group ID, you can register the model in OpenSearch:

 ```
 POST /_plugins/_ml/models/_register